 Smart features are provided by the latest iteration of Samsung’s Eden platform, which continues to impress with its economy, customisation, and comprehensive suite of apps.
 Including the most recent big hitters of Disney Plus, Apple TV and Apple Music.

-Voice control now includes Samsung’s own Bixby platform and built-in Amazon Alexa, with Google Assistant (via an external listening device) set to be added in June.
+Voice control now includes Samsung’s own Bixby platform, built-in Amazon Alexa and Google Assistant.

 The Q95T also has some interesting new audio features up its sleeve.
 A so-called Object Tracking System combines object-based audio processing and speakers built into the screen’s top and bottom edges to help sound effects appear in the right place on the screen.
 So if a wave crashes in from right to left, you should hear its sound cross the screen.